Why Baby Boomers Refuse to Act Old

-We are the generation that overcame.
-In order to understand that, you need to know a bit of ancient history, say about 50 years’ worth.
+We are the generation who overcame.
+In order to understand that, you need to know a bit of ancient history—say about fifty years’ worth.

-Then came the social revolution of the 1960s.
-Suddenly our school curriculum changed to include situation ethics (“what would you do if…”), sex and drug education, and bizarre courses with no practical application.
-Social scientists told our parents they needed to stop disciplining us because it would warp our psyches.
-Our predictable world changed at break-neck speed.
+Then came the social revolution of the ‘60s.
+Suddenly our school curriculum changed to include situation ethics and other nonsense, sex and drug education, and bizarre courses no one ever heard of before that era.

-What had happened to the safe, predictable world of the baby boomer generation?
-It crumbled.
-Those with enough sense to stay out of the party scene overcame a lot, a huge cultural shift, to stay afloat.
+Those who had enough sense to stay out of the alcohol, drug and party scene had to overcome a lot: a huge cultural shift, a paradigm, to stay afloat.

-Some unfortunate young people bought into the hype that there would be no consequences if they indulged in the things that had been taboo just a few years earlier.
-I pity them.
+Some unfortunate young people were fooled by the hype that there were no consequences if they indulged in the things that had been taboo just a few years earlier.
+They discovered it wasn’t true.

-But I digress.
-We are the generation that overcame.
-We overcame a total shift in cultural norms; we survived waves of change.
-We became educated, held down jobs, bought homes and started families while those around us partied until they burnt out their brains.
+We got degrees and job skills, held down jobs, bought homes and started families while those around us partied and burnt out their brains.

 So you want to know why we refuse to admit we’re “old”?
 It’s all about survival.
 You relax at the oars and you crumble.
 Those who survive to this day generally kept their eyes on a goal and ultimately found that wisdom rested in the minds of our grandparents.